 - Minimum of 12 weeks for overseas study with preference given to programs of 6-12 months in duration;

 - Maximum of 2 years for a combined domestic and overseas study;

-INTENSIVE LANGUAGE STUDY IN AFRICAN & SOUTH ASAIN LANGUAGES
+INTENSIVE STUDY IN AFRICAN, SOUTH ASIAN & INDONESIAN (NEW!)
+LANGUAGES

 - South Asian Flagship Languages Initiative (SAFLI): offers applicants the opportunity to intensively study Hindi or Urdu through a domestic summer program and overseas fall program.
 The overseas programs will take place at the American Institute of Indian Studies (AIIS) centers in Jaipur for Hindi and Lucknow for Urdu; the domestic program will be at the University of Wisconsin at Madison.
 See the SAFLI page for full details.

 Applicants should thoroughly review the application instructions before they begin designing their individual program of study.
 In addition to meeting the criteria of "critical to US national security," the proposed program also should include study of a foreign language of the chosen country or region; domestic language study in conjunction with abroad study or research also possible under the "combined" award type.
 The following components comprise the application: